RDYG18/-Regression-Model-to-Improve-Resale-Value-Strategy/README.md

  **Negative Correlations**

-- years_since_release and selfie_camera_mp (-0.69): Older devices tend to have lower resolution front cameras
+- days_used and selfie_camera_mp (-0.69): Older devices tend to have lower resolution front cameras

-- years_since_release and normalized_used_price (-0.51): Resale value decreases as devices age
+- days_used and normalized_used_price (-0.51): Resale value decreases as devices age

-- years_since_release and battery (-0.49): Older models often have smaller or more degraded batteries
+- days_used and battery (-0.49): Older models often have smaller or more degraded batteries

 - days_used and selfie_camera_mp (-0.55): Devices that have been used longer are typically older models with lower camera specs

+**Potential Collinearity**

+The variables screen_size, battery, and weight are highly correlated with each other, which may lead to multicollinearity issues.
+Similarly, normalized_used_price and normalized_new_price show strong correlation, potentially introducing redundancy if both are used as predictors.
+For this reason, and as previously mentioned, the focus is placed solely on normalized_used_price.